Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Method description

-To determine if the camera network can be calibrated, we construct an {\it interaction graph} of the variables and compute the number of connected components.
-If there is one connected component, the entire camera network can be calibrated with CALICO.
+We construct an {\it interaction graph} whose vertices are the variables in $\lbrace \mathbb{C} \cup \mathbb{T} \cup \mathbb{P} \rbrace$.
+For each constraint in $\mathbb{CS}$, edges are created between the variables in that constraint.
+We then compute the number of connected components in the graph.
+The entire camera rig can be calibrated with CALICO by a particular image dataset if there is exactly one connected component.
+An example from dataset Mult-1 is shown in Figure \ref{fig:interaction-graphs}.